rodolfoalmeid/Docker_Study/README.md

 Use **kubectl create** to create objects.

-Supply a YAML file with -f o create an object from a YAML descriptor stored in the file.
+Supply a YAML file with -f create an object from a YAML descriptor stored in the file.
 If you attempt to create an object that already exists, an error will occur.

 ```